About The Division of Astronomical Sciences (AST)

-Top row: Chris Smith (MPS OAD), Ralph Gaume, Jim Neff, Hans Krimm, Martin Still, Luke Sollitt, Jonathan Williams, Chris Davis, Ed Ajhar.
+Top row: Chris Smith, Ralph Gaume (departed NSF in May 2021), Jim Neff, Hans Krimm, Martin Still, Luke Sollitt, Jonathan Williams, Chris Davis, Ed Ajhar.

 Middle row: Glen Langston, Nigel Sharp, Ashley Zauderer, Matt Benacquista, Peter Kurczynski (departed NSF in July 2020), Rich Barvainis (departed NSF in December 2020), Harshal Gupta.

-Front row: Donna O'Malley, Liz Pentecost, Ivy Kupec (OLPA).
+Front row: Donna O'Malley, Liz Pentecost, Ivy Kupec (OLPA - departed NSF).

-Not pictured from AST: Tanner Abraham, Renee Adonteng, Carrie Black, John Chapin, Allison Farrow, James Higdon, Sarah Higdon, Craig McClure, David Morris, Zoran Ninkov, Joe Pesce, Marc Seigar, Matt Viau.
+Not pictured from AST: Tanner Abraham, Renee Adonteng, Carrie Black, John Chapin, Allison Farrow, James Higdon, Sarah Higdon, Craig McClure, David Morris, Zoran Ninkov, Alison Peck, Joe Pesce, Marc Seigar, Matt Viau.